How to build User Stories?

 Time estimation of the iteration is possible due to creating Story Points which identify the relative size relating the stories against each other.
 A point doesn’t identify the absolute unit in time.
 It means that choosing the simplest task and assigning the value of 2, we assume that a task of describing 4 will take twice as much time.
 The points reflect the workload, not the time needed.

 Due to that the differences resulting from resources, skills or attempts cease to constitute a discrepancy.
-The same task is done by two different teams with different pace, therefore it is necessary to take into account the workload and team efficiency.
+The same task is done by two different teams with a different pace, therefore it is necessary to take into account the workload and team efficiency.

 Well-written user stories contribute to structuring teamwork and saving time on implementing ideas.
 User stories take advantage of the synergy effect resulting from a common developing of the best possible effect.
 Therefore, this methodology, known as agile, is used on a daily basis by companies developing software.